neilmunday/slurm-mail/README.md

 systemctl restart slurmctld
 ```

+6. Edit `/etc/cron.d/slurm-mail` and set the path of the executable to: `/usr/bin/slurm-send-mail`

-6. If you are sure you will no longer need the old version:
+7. If you are sure you will no longer need the old version:

 ```
 rm -rf /opt/slurm-mail